 We offer a variety of programs through Paradise Unified School District.

 eLearning - Online learning presents a unique opportunity for students seeking alternate pathways to a high school diploma.
-The goal of our WASC-accredited online charter high school is to address the diverse learning needs of our students in grades 9-12 and offer a variety of opportunities to students on the Paradise Ridge, in Butte County and in our surrounding counties -- Colusa, Glenn, Plumas, Sutter, Tehama and Yuba.
+The goal of our WASC-accredited online charter high school is to address the diverse learning needs of our students in grades K-12 and offer a variety of opportunities to students on the Paradise Ridge.
+Choose a full-time, part-time or blended learning model.
+Located on Paradise High School campus.